multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

   {
     "creatorAddress": "address:my_address",
     "creatorNonce": "0",
-    "newAddress": "sc:the_crowdfunding_contract"
+    "newAddress": "sc:crowdfunding"
   }
 ]
 ```

-In short, this block instructs the testing framework to pretend that the address to be generated for the first (nonce `0`) deployment attempted by `my_address` must be the address`the_crowdfunding_contract`.
+In short, this block instructs the testing environment to pretend that the address to be generated for the first (nonce `0`) deployment attempted by `my_address` must be the address`crowdfunding`.

 Makes sense, doesn't it?
-If you didn't write this, the testing framework would have deployed the Crowdfunding smart contract at some auto-generated address, which we wouldn't be informed of, so we couldn't interact with the smart contract in the subsequent scenario steps.
+If you didn't write this, the testing environment would have deployed the Crowdfunding smart contract at some auto-generated address, which we wouldn't be informed of, so we couldn't interact with the smart contract in the subsequent scenario steps.

 But with the configured `newAddresses` generator, we know that every run of the test will deploy the smart contract at the address `the_crowdfunding_contract`.